 Massillon is a medium-sized city located in the state of Ohio.
-With a population of 32,252 people and 16 constituent neighborhoods, Massillon is the 45th largest community in Ohio.
-Massillon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 32,584 people and 16 constituent neighborhoods, Massillon is the 45th largest community in Ohio.
+Massillon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Massillon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Massillon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Massillon are a mix of both white- and blue-collar jobs.
 Overall, Massillon is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Massillon who work in office and administrative support (14.79%), sales jobs (11.49%), and food service (7.82%).
+There are especially a lot of people living in Massillon who work in office and administrative support (12.32%), sales jobs (10.74%), and food service (7.52%).

-The per capita income in Massillon in 2010 was $21,722, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $86,888 for a family of four.
+The per capita income in Massillon in 2018 was $24,721, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
+This equates to an annual income of $98,884 for a family of four.
 However, Massillon contains both very wealthy and poor people as well.

 Massillon is a somewhat ethnically-diverse city.
 The people who call Massillon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Massillon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Massillon include Irish, Italian, English, and French .
+Important ancestries of people in Massillon include German, Irish, Italian, English, and Polish.

 The most common language spoken in Massillon is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.